forerosantiago/dotfiles/README.md

-# dotfiles
+# Dotfiles
+These are my system configurations.

+## Prerequisites
+Install zsh on your system

-## Install
+## Install script
-Just run this command and reload your session
+Execute this command and reload your session
 ```bash
 wget -qO- https://raw.githubusercontent.com/forerosantiago/dotfiles/main/install.sh | bash